civboot/civlua/lib/pkg/README.md

-# pkg: create and import lua packages
+# pkg: local and recursive require

 Basic usage is to update your `.bashrc` with: